ehawb/diss/tikz_tools/README.md

 \tikzstyle{vertex}=[draw,circle,fill=black,text=white,inner sep=2pt]
 \tikzstyle{vlab}=[shape=rectangle,fill=none,draw=none]
 ```

+There are four modules to choose from:
+- `uncolored_edges_no_labels` writes TikZ code for a graph with uncolored edges and unlabeled vertices
-## TikZ code for graphs with uncolored edges
+- `uncolored_edges_with_labels` writes TikZ code for a graph with uncolored edges and labeled vertices

-## TikZ code for graphs with colored edges
+- `colored_edges_no_labels` writes TikZ code for a graph with colored edges (right now, up to 2 colors, red and blue) and unlabeled vertices
+- `colored_edges_with_labels` writes TikZ code for a graph with uncolored edges (right now, up to 2 colors, red and blue) and labeled vertices

 # Virtual environment
 ```